 The eyelash viper range extends from southern parts of Mexico on the Atlantic plains and lowlands through Central America to northern regions of South America in Venezuela and Colombia.
-The species is also found on the lowlands and Pacific versant in parts of Costa Rica, Colombia, Panama, Peru and Ecuador.
+The species is also found in the lowlands and Pacific versant in parts of Costa Rica, Colombia, Panama, Peru, and Ecuador.

 Their habitat ranges from tropical rainforests, wooded cloud and montane forests to dense sea-level forests or streamside vegetation in lowlands and foothills.

-The Eyelash viper, like all pit vipers, possess heat sensitive organs, called pits, located on either side of the head, between the eyes and nostrils.
+The Eyelash viper, like all pit vipers, possesses heat sensitive organs, called pits, located on either side of the head, between the eyes and nostrils.

 These pit organs are complex structures that allow them to find potential prey by their body heat, a great evolutionary adaptation to a predator that hunts mainly at night.